jackalope-code/stream-overlay/README.md

   - Set up env vars that work for now for build/dev and revisit later
   - Sanity checks on API/client communication (look for ghost ID bug)
   - Remove log statements
+4. Generate Overlay View page from Overlay Edit Page
+5. Implement release tagging
-5. Merge + Branch
+6. Merge + Branch
-6. Support videos w/ realtime sync
+7. Support videos w/ realtime sync
   - Broadcast play/pause, timesync on load, resync from server on drag.
   - Ensure videos play through without restarting
   - Ensure videos are roughly in sync so that there aren't noticeable differences between editor/broadcaster screens.
-7. Revisit build process
+8. Revisit build process
   - Build and serve site with VPS NGINX on a Droplet, GitHub Pages, Gatsby, Netlify, etc. Pick one for now.
   - Fix docker environment variables
   - Have better flags for automatic builds